TallKite/linnstrument-firmware/README.md

 The rainbow colors can be overwhelming.
 Try setting the played mode to BLNK or BLNK8.
 Once you know an edo well, you'll probably want to switch to the fretboard dots display.

-To create JI or rank-2 scales with N notes, set the edo to 12 but play as if in N-edo, think one midi note per edostep.
-(Eventually: set the edo to N and turn on raw midi mode.)
+To create JI or rank-2 scales with N notes, set the edo to N. (Eventually: also turn on raw midi mode.)
 Load a scala file into your synth or run alt-tuner to produce that N-note scale.
 Each note is slightly sharper or flatter from N-edo, thus the pad's note will be different slid up to vs played directly.
 However this is only a comma or so difference even on long slides, which might be tolerable.